Trusted WordPress tutorials, when you need them most.

 Google Website Translator

-The Google Website Translator plugin allows you to use Google Translate API to translate your website content.
+The Google Website Translator plugin allows you to use the Google Translate API to translate your website content.
 It uses the default Google Translate button, which you can display anywhere on your website.
+This is a good choice if you want to give visitors the option to translate.

 The shortcode feature allows you to offer machine translations for specific pages as needed.
 The translated page will be visible to users when they select the language, or the plugin has the functionality to detect it via their browser settings.